 In spite of the tremendous difficulties faced by people who suffer spinal cord injuries, the insurance adjustor for the other party may be more focused on profit and reducing liability than providing fair compensation.
 You should not sign anything or speak to the adjustor for the other party before consulting an attorney.
 Often, an adjustor is trying to obtain an admission that would result in your compensation being less than it should be.
 California follows the doctrine of comparative negligence, under which your compensation may be reduced by an amount equal to your percentage of fault.
 An adjustor for the other party will look for any way in which to use this doctrine to their client’s advantage.

 Discuss Your Injury Case with our California Personal Injury Lawyers

 If you suffer a spinal cord injury, you should obtain experienced, knowledgeable legal counsel.
 These injuries are often life-altering, and it is important to work with a Folsom personal injury lawyer who understands the ways in which they have affected your life.
 Folsom personal injury attorney Travis G. Black worked for the insurance industry before establishing his own firm in Folsom.
 He now wields his knowledge of insurance adjustors in service of his clients.
-Contact us online or call Travis G. Black & Associates at 916-962-2896 to set up a free consultation if you need a car accident attorney or guidance with another personal injury claim.
+Contact us online or call Travis G. Black, Inc. at 916-962-2896 to set up a free consultation if you need a car accident attorney or guidance with another personal injury claim.